ariebovenberg/quiz/README.rst

       ...         .description
       ...     ]
       ... )
-      quiz.NoSuchField: "Repository" has no field "foo"
+      SelectionError: SelectionError on "Query" at path "repository":

+          SelectionError: SelectionError on "Repository" at path "foo":

+              NoSuchField: field does not exist

 Installation